Welcome

 During the investigation, the Headteacher (or investigator) will:

-At the conclusion of their investigation, the Headteacher will provide a formal written response within ten school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher will provide a formal written response within fifteen school days of the date of receipt of the complaint.

 If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

-The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2 (first formal stage).

 Complaints about the Headteacher or member of the governing body must be made to the Clerk, via the school office.